Support The New Gallery (TNG)

 TNG is a registered charity and non-profit society that relies on a variety of funding sources for its activities and programs.
 Financial contributions received from individuals and businesses are an important part of TNG’s private sector income and augment the public sector funding provided through government grants.
 Your tax-deductible donation will be used to realize the Gallery’s exhibitions and programs.

-For questions, or to discuss how you can make a planned or deferred gift for a very specific project or purpose, please contact Su, TNG’s Administrative Director.
+For questions, or to discuss how you can make a planned or deferred gift for a very specific project or purpose, please contact Su Ying Strang, TNG’s Director.
 Your inquiry will be handled in a confidential manner.
 We warmly thank all of our supporters, without whom we would be unable to realize our ambitions and ideas year after year, and look forward to working with new friends as we build for the future.

 If you wish to make a secure monthly or annual donation to TNG through Canada Helps, please click on the link below and follow the instructions on the Canada Helps website.